sarlindo/paas4u/README.md

-# Mesos - Simple Ubuntu two node cluster
+# PAASY - Simple Ubuntu two node cluster

 This project automates a simple Ubuntu 14.04 two node cluster using vagrant and ansible as the provisioner.